blinken/paradar/README.md

 deck to improve your situational awareness.

 Paradar is the result of a short two-week project that grew into a monster.
-I fly in a busy area, and I wanted to see aircraft in the sky around me - and the displays in apps designed for fixed-wing pilots are tricky to read while flying an ultralight.
+I fly in a busy area, and I wanted to see aircraft in the sky around me - and apps designed for fixed-wing pilots are tricky to read while flying an ultralight.
 Paradar started out as a Raspberry Pi attached to a USB software-defined radio dongle, and some LEDs from Amazon.
 Six months later, it's now a professionally manufactured PCB and case that fits in the palm of your hand.
-The journey to get here was long and arduous.
-Read more below.
+The journey to get here was [long and arduous.](#design)

 <div align="center">
 <img src="https://github.com/blinken/paradar/raw/master/doc/images/v1.4/gif/animated-800.gif"><br/>